Finomnis/ResistorLabels/README.md

 -   Run the script `LabelGenerator.py`!

 It will now generate a `ResistorLabels.pdf` that can be used to print onto AVERY 5260/L7157.

+# Usage (Docker)

+If you have docker and docker compose installed, run the following command.

+- `docker compose run labelgenerator`

 # More Details